 The overall situation in Poland

 It’s hard to say whether the Polish Government is doing a good job.
 It’s messages of “Zostań w domu” (“stay at home”) have had the desired effect.
 People are staying at home.
-A 10-day border lockdown came into effect on midnight Saturday.
+A 10-day border lockdown came into effect at midnight on Saturday [March 14].
 In my view, it should have been brought into force much earlier.
 Shops, museums, cinemas and so forth have understandably closed.

 In recent days, I’ve been checking a website to see how many newly-infected patients there are around Poland.
 The figure for Gdańsk is eight – low in comparison to Łódź (31) and Warsaw (37).